-- 2 In the Static VLAN screen, select ACTIVE, enter a descriptive name in the Name field and enter 2 in the VLAN Group ID field for the VLAN2 network. - Note: The VLAN Group ID field in this screen and the VID field in the IP Setup screen refer to the same VLAN ID. - 3 Since the VLAN2 network is connected to port 10 on the switch, select Fixed to configure port 10 to be a permanent member of the VLAN only. - 4 To ensure that VLAN-unaware devices (such as computers and hubs) can receive frames properly, clear the TX Tagging check box to set the switch to remove VLAN tags before sending.
+2 In the Static VLAN screen, select ACTIVE, enter a descriptive name in the Name field and enter 2 in the VLAN Group ID field for the VLAN2 network.

+Note: The VLAN Group ID field in this screen and the VID field in the IP Setup screen refer to the same VLAN ID.

+- 3 Since the VLAN2 network is connected to port 10 on the switch, select Fixed to configure port 10 to be a permanent member of the VLAN only. - 4 To ensure that VLAN-unaware devices (such as computers and hubs) can receive frames properly, clear the TX Tagging check box to set the switch to remove VLAN tags before sending. - 5 Click Add to save the settings.